-The CSOM has an affiliation agreement with St. Barnabas Hospital/Health System, which is its primary clinical partner for the BS/MD program.
-It also has affiliation agreements with several other hospitals and health centers, including Staten Island University Hospital, and Harlem Hospital as the principal partner of the PA program.
-The school also has numerous other clinical affiliates involved in teaching our students in the PA program and in the BS/MD program's Practice of Medicine (POM) courses and the Community Health and Social Medicine (CHASM) department courses.
+The CSOM has an affiliation agreement with St. Barnabas Hospital/Health System, which serves as the primary clinical partner for the BS/MD program, and Harlem Hospital - the principal partner of the PA program.
+It also has affiliation agreements with several other hospitals and health centers, including the Northwell/Staten Island University Hospital system, several member hospitals of the New York City Health and Hospitals Corporation, and the Institute for Family Health.
+Additionally, the school has numerous clinical partners engaged in teaching our students in the PA program, in the BS/MD program's Practice of Medicine (POM) courses and the Community Health and Social Medicine (CHASM) department courses.

-Faculty Titles, Responsibilities, Appointment, Promotion and Tenure
+Faculty Titles, Responsibilities